wcm-io/wcm-io-caconfig/editor/src/site/markdown/usage.md

 ### Using custom edit widgets

 For each data type (string, number, boolean) the fitting edit widget is chosen automatically.
 Alternatively you can define custom widgets via extra properties on the `@Property` annotation.

-Currently only `pathbrowser` is supported.
+#### pathbrowser

 Define a path browser widget for a string parameter with fixed path: